DOJ releases formal guidance: ADA requires web accessibility

 Level Access: Your guide to compliance

 If your digital experience is not accessible for individuals with disabilities, the DOJ’s stance is clear: you are at risk of an ADA lawsuit.
 But Level Access will work with you to achieve compliance.
-We evaluate websites, mobile apps, digital products, and software using WCAG 2.1 AA as a benchmark, which includes the six examples of barriers the DOJ identifies, listed above.
-Our Accessibility-as-a-Service approach combines automation, manual testing, tools, training, and legal support, all in a simple, fixed-fee pricing model.
+We evaluate websites, mobile apps, digital products, and software using the latest WCAG AA standard as a benchmark, which includes the six examples of barriers the DOJ identifies, listed above.
+Our end-to-end solution combines automation, manual testing, tools, training, and legal support, all in a simple, fixed-fee pricing model.
 Request a demo today.